Tuesday, September 25, 2012

 So, I figured I'd run down what people seem to think is true of the autistic bloggers And I will point out which parts of the stereotype I do/don't meet and why each one is false.

 • We are all considered high functioning by doctors.
-(I would be.)
+(I probably would be, since I can talk, but it's iffy because I have hurt myself stimming.)
 [Doctors can't agree on who is and isn't high functioning... because functioning labels have big problems.
 Which means we've got bloggers who haven't been given any functioning label, bloggers who've gotten both high and low at different points/from different people, and basically any other way of being considered for these labels.]

 • We all speak.
-(I usually do.)
+(I usually do, but not always.
+I am a part time AAC user.)
 [I believe I have listed non-speaking autistic bloggers before?
 I've met some of them too.]

 • We have difficulty in social situations.
 (It depends on the situation.)
 [I think most of us do in at least some situations.
 It's just not the biggest problem we have.]